 Here I am a million years later raising kids who feel the exact same way.
 My kids, who were once opposed to dressing and salad all together, have fallen in love with Italian Dressing and will now happily eat a side salad at dinner time.
 Can you blame them?

 The flavors of this salad dressing come together like a smooth symphony.
 Olive oil and red wine vinegar work together in perfect balance.
 To that we add a few herbs and spices, some garlic, and red pepper flakes and you have salad dressing perfection.
+I love making my own salad dressings, and this one is at the top of the list!

 This Italian dressing recipe is delicious!
 I’ve been making dressing from scratch for 25+ years and I made your recipe last and thought it was the very best I’ve made!
 Thanks for sharing.
 Yum!